lmjohns3/theanets/docs/training.rst

   exp = theanets.Experiment(theanets.Classifier, layers=(10, 5, 2))
   exp.train(training_data,
             validation_data,
-            optimize='nag',
+            algorithm='nag',
             learning_rate=0.01)

 Here, a classifier model is being trained using Nesterov's accelerated gradient, with a learning rate of 0.01.
 The training and validation datasets must be provided to any of the available training algorithms.
-The algorithm itself is selected using the ``optimize`` keyword argument, and any other keyword arguments provided to ``train()`` are passed to the algorithm implementation.
+The algorithm itself is selected using the ``algorithm`` keyword argument, and any other keyword arguments provided to ``train()`` are passed to the algorithm implementation.

 Multiple calls to ``train()`` are possible and can be used to implement things